China's drone export rules are easy to summarize badly because there are two separate files in play.

 DJI's Statement Matters For A Different Reason

-DJI told Reuters it was pleased to see the adjustments and repeated that its products are for civilian use only.
+DJI has consistently said its products are for civilian use only.
 That statement does not settle the compliance question, but it does show DJI wants to preserve room for normal commercial growth while separating itself from military end-use narratives.

 This matches the company's broader 2026 posture.
 In recent months DJI has had to defend itself on several fronts:

-The June export-rule revision gives DJI and similar vendors a more nuanced home-country compliance story, but it also raises the documentation burden on channels that sell more than a basic consumer drone.
+The 2024 export-control adjustment and the 2026 customs-declaration update give DJI and similar vendors a more nuanced home-country compliance story, but they also raise the documentation burden on channels that sell more than a basic consumer drone.

-What Enterprise Resellers Need To Rebuild Before September 1
+What Enterprise Resellers Need To Rebuild In The 2026 Filing File

 If you are an overseas reseller or fleet buyer, the correct response is not panic.
 It is file hygiene.

-The minimum pre-September checklist now looks like this:
+The minimum 2026 checklist now looks like this:

 A Better Way To Segment The Catalog